ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/VMware_NSX-T.md

 - IP Fabric is supporting NSX-T from version 3.0 and higher, development was done on version 3.1.2, the latest version is 3.2.
-We are not supporting the 2.x version, there are a lot of differences, Vmware’s end of general support was in September 2021.
+We are not supporting the 2.x version, there are a lot of differences, VMware’s end of general support was in September 2021.
 [Product Lifecycle Matrix](https://lifecycle.vmware.com/#/)

 - NSX-T running as on-premise (there are also cloud versions for AWS and Azure, where can NSX-T cloud be deployed on top of AWS/Azure